Bluescape touch screen clients

 My Role

-I led the interaction design for the touch screen clients, working closely with engineering to translate the interaction model into working software.
-This included defining touch-specific UI patterns, validating them against real hardware configurations, and driving the design of the Summon to Me interaction that was ultimately patented.
+I led the interaction design for the touchscreen clients, working closely with engineering to translate the interaction model into working software.
+This included defining touch-specific UI patterns, validating them on real hardware configurations, and driving the design of the Summon-to-Me interaction, which was ultimately patented.

 The Process